 Attention-deficit/hyperactivity disorder (ADHD) is a common mental health disorder that affects both children and adults.
-For men and women in Phoenix, Glendale, and Gilbert, Arizona, the professional ADHD care available at 2nd Chance Treatment Center is truly life-altering.
+For men and women in throughout the greater Phoenix, Arizona area, the professional ADHD care available at 2nd Chance is truly life-altering.
 If you’re suffering from ADHD and searching for a treatment path that delivers lasting results, book an appointment today.
 Online scheduling is fast and easy, or you can always call to check availability.

 Attention-deficit/hyperactivity disorder, or ADHD, is a common mental health issue that can have numerous negative effects.
 The condition usually presents symptoms during childhood, but is often left undiagnosed until adulthood.

 Left untreated, ADHD can create numerous problems that make it difficult to succeed at work, in social settings, and within relationships.
 Many men and women with ADHD also struggle with an addiction to drugs or alcohol.
 It’s important to know the signs of ADHD and when to seek professional assistance.

 In adults, the symptoms of ADHD include: